ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 ## Input Files

-Before running a calculation we need to write the input files.
+Before running a DFT calculation we need to create the input files.
 These input files give instructions to Quantum Espresso to tell it what we want to calculate, and what parameters to use for the calculation.
 The first example we will be looking at is in the `01_methane` directory.
 In this directory there is an input file for the `pw.x` module of Quantum Espresso which calculates the total energy of your system.

 Let's take a look at our first input file [CH4.in](01_methane/CH4.in).